UmangRajpara13/Awesome/README.md

 # Awesome

-Deprecated in favour of [Schnell Console](https://github.com/thevoyagingstar/Schnell)
+Deprecated in favour of [Schnell Console](https://github.com/UmangRajpara13/Sonic)

-Schnell Console was initially developed in Python using Qt framework.
+Sonic Console was initially developed in Python using Qt framework.
 But the underlying libraries in python for PTY internface are not mature.

-This repo is no longer maintained.
+This repo will no longer be maintained.